shane-kercheval/llm-workflow/README.md

         f"requirements that should be followed:\n\n```{user_prompt}```"

 def prompt_extract_code(_) -> str:
-    # `_` signals that we are ignoring the input (from the previous link)
+    # `_` signals that we are ignoring the input (from the previous task)
     return "Return only the primary code of interest from the previous answer, "\
         "including docstrings, but without any text/response."

-chain = Chain(links=[
+workflow = workflow(tasks=[
     prompt_template,      # modifies the user's prompt
-    prompt_enhancer,      # returns an improved version of the user's prompt chat_assistant,       # returns the chat response based on the improved prompt prompt_extract_code,  # prompt to ask the model to extract only the relevant code chat_assistant,       # returns only the relevant code from the model's last response ]) response = chain(prompt)
+    prompt_enhancer,      # returns an improved version of the user's prompt chat_assistant,       # returns the chat response based on the improved prompt prompt_extract_code,  # prompt to ask the model to extract only the relevant code chat_assistant,       # returns only the relevant code from the model's last response ]) response = workflow(prompt)

 print(response)               # ```python\n def mask_email_addresses(string): ...
-print(chain.cost)             # 0.0034
+print(workflow.sum('cost'))             # 0.0034
-print(chain.total_tokens)     # 1961
+print(workflow.sum('total_tokens'))     # 1961
-print(chain.prompt_tokens)    # 1104
+print(workflow.sum('prompt_tokens'))    # 1104
-print(chain.response_tokens)  # 857
+print(workflow.sum('response_tokens'))  # 857
-print(chain.history())          # list of Record objects containing prompt/response/usage
+print(workflow.history())          # list of Record objects containing prompt/response/usage
 ```

 See `Examples` section below for full output and explanation.

 ---

-Note: Since the goal of this library is to provide a simple pattern for chaining, some of the classes provided in this library (e.g. `OpenAIEmbedding` or `ChromaDocumentIndex`) are nothing more than simple wrappers that implement the interface necessary to track history in a consistent way, allowing the chain to aggregate the history across all links.
+Note: Since the goal of this library is to provide a simple pattern for workflowing, some of the classes provided in this library (e.g. `OpenAIEmbedding` or `ChromaDocumentIndex`) are nothing more than simple wrappers that implement the interface necessary to track history in a consistent way, allowing the workflow to aggregate the history across all tasks.
 This makes it easy for people to create their own wrappers and workflows.

 See examples below.